jimahlstrom/HL2IOBoard/README.md

 authors (Quisk, Spark, Power SDR, etc.) to write extensive logic to control IO.
 This is NOT the desired result.
 Instead users should write new firmware to provide the services they require.
 It is easy to write firmware for the Pico.
 Ideally, an owner of a given power amp, for example HR50, would write a custom firmware and provide a wiring diagram for that amp.
-The only required SDR modification is sending the transmit band index number, and that is taken from a fixed table and is not adjustable by the user.
+The only required SDR modification is sending the transmit frequency.
+The transmit frequency can be read by HamLib CAT in case an external helper program is used.

 *Do NOT ask authors to modify SDR software!
 Write new firmware instead!*